How Brexit affects the transfer of personal data

 Organisations that currently engage in transferring personal data to the UK should already be mapping such data transfers as well as updating their ROPA and privacy policies.
 Existing processor contracts will need updating with standard contractual clauses (an updated version has been issued by the EU Commission), and additional security measures should be reviewed.
 If personal data is transferred from the UK to an organisation within the EES, compliance with national British legislation will have to be checked.

 At Zacco, we advise on all matters concerning EU data protection regulation.
-We cover both legal and technical aspects, making sure that your handling of personal data complies with all relevant regulations.
+We cover both IP-related legal and technical aspects, making sure that your handling of personal data complies with all relevant regulations.
 If you are wondering how Brexit affects your business from a GDPR perspective, we can advise and assist.
-Please get in touch with Peter Friis, Linda Methlie, Kristian Elftorp, Jennifer Godorn or your trusted Zacco attorney to learn more.
+Please get in touch with Peter Friis, Linda Methlie, Kristian Elftorp, Jennifer Godorn or your trusted Zacco representative to learn more.
 For queries on data transfer from the UK, please contact Alison Lawson or Coreena Brinck.Back to all news